New! Updated with extra content on generative models: variational auto-encoders (VAE’s) and generative adversarial models (GAN’s)

 Each concept is introduced in plain English, avoiding confusing mathematical notation and jargon.
 It’s then demonstrated using Python code you can experiment with and build upon, along with notes you can keep for future reference.
 You won’t find academic, deeply mathematical coverage of these algorithms in this course – the focus is on practical understanding and application of them.
 At the end, you’ll be given a final project to apply what you’ve learned!

 The topics in this course come from an analysis of real requirements in data scientist job listings from the biggest tech employers.
-We’ll cover the machine learning, AI, and data mining techniques real employers are looking for, including:
+We’ll cover the A-Z of machine learning, AI, and data mining techniques real employers are looking for, including:

 •Deep Learning / Neural Networks (MLP’s, CNN’s, RNN’s) with TensorFlow and Keras